shelleywong/CSCI567-Course-Materials/Assignments/Assignment3.md

 * Have Three Buttons
 * Have two Text widgets
 * Update a Text widget contents based on which button was pressed.
-* Project name of "Simple UI &lt;your name&gt;", where you put your actual name in for &lt;your name&gt;

 As long as your app does those tasks you will get credit for this assignment.

 ## Getting Graded

 When you have your APK move it to the root directory of your GIT repo that you were given to turn in assignments for this class.
-Do not use Android Studio to manage your VCS/Repo as it may screw up the repo.
+Do not use Android Studio or VScode to manage your VCS/Repo as it may screw up the repo.
 So for this assignment you should have a directory that looks like the following:

 ```
     /
-    ...simple_UI_<your_name>.apk
-    ...Assignment3/
+    ...app-release.apk
+    ...AssignmentProject/
     ......android/
     ......ios/
+    ......web/
     ......lib/
     ......pubspec.yaml
-    ......(Rest of Simple UI App Files)
+    ......(Rest of App Files)
 ```

-You should also name all your submissions as shown, replacing \<your name\> with your actual name.

 ### Alternatively

 ```
     /
     ...web.md
-    ...Assignment3/
+    ...AssignmentProject/
     ......android/
     ......ios/
     ......lib/